sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 ### Set Up Microsoft Azure Authentication

-Follow either one of the authentication methods described in [Authenticating Terraform to Access Azure](./TerraformAzureAuthentication.md) and set all TF_VAR_name environment variables using `export TF_VAR_*=<value>` command.
+Follow either one of the authentication methods described in [Authenticating Terraform to Access Azure](./TerraformAzureAuthentication.md) and set all TF_VAR_name environment variables using the `export TF_VAR_*=<value>` command.
 If you are unsure which Terraform environment variables are required, review the commands that are included in the optional bash script that is described in *Tip: Alternative Option 2*.

 > *Tip: Alternative Option 1:*  The commands to set the TF_VAR_name environment variables can be securely stored in a file outside of this repository, for example `$HOME/.azure_creds.sh.` Remember to protect that file so that only you have Read access to it.